julelang/manual/src/error-handling/exceptionals.md

 In the example above, the function `exceptional1` return the result and forwards exception of the `exceptional0` function.

 ::: info
 One thing to remember is that your compiler may place a temporary expression there for correct backend compilation.
-However, this shouldn't affect how your program runtime behavior; it may just be a must-have knowledge for extreme memory efficiency requirements.
+However, this shouldn't affect how your program's runtime behavior; it may just be a must-have knowledge for extreme memory efficiency requirements.
 :::

 ## Coroutines